 Water management issues include both flooding and water shortages.
-The stakeholders identified flooding as a priority concern in the Middle Porter Bayou Watershed.
+The stakeholders identified flooding as a significant issue in the Upper Porter Bayou watershed.
 They also identified a need for improved water use efficiency and storage capacity.
 The potential effects of improvements, or lack thereof, may impact flooding on other land parcels was also a stakeholder concern.

-4.1.1 Locations where Water Management is an Issue
+4.1.1 Locations Where Water Management is an Issue

 Stakeholders stated that flooding is an issue throughout the watershed.
-Insufficient flow capacity in the Middle Porter Bayou channel upstream of Shaw was identified by stakeholders as a particular area of concern.
+Insufficient flow capacity in the Porter Bayou channel upstream of Shaw and specifically behind the Trunk Line Gas facility was identified by stakeholders as particular area of concern.